betterinformatics/inf4-hci-2/_timeline/banking.md

 <strong>(One Semester Only)</strong><br>

 Visits of such a short length offer a limited range of suitable banking solutions.
-It may be worth your time contacting banks directly that will accept your business; Bank of Scotland or Barclays Bank for instance.
+It may be worth your time contacting banks directly that will accept your business, such as Bank of Scotland or Barclays Bank.

 </div>